-Review: First Aid Beauty Ultra Repair Cream
+Review: First Aid Beauty Ultra Repair Cream (2018 Formula)

 I’ve tested this cream a few times, using it 3-4 days in a row each time.
 It is being advertised as a “head-to-toe moisturizer.”
 While most people use it on their face, and I also tested it on my face, I feel it is more appropriately used as a body cream.
 They make other products that are formulated for facial moisturization.
 My skin felt great the first time I tried it, but felt as if I hadn’t applied anything each time thereafter.
 I wasn’t satisfied with the results, or lack thereof.
+Granted, the last time I used it was during a vacation in Las Vegas, which is known to have extremely arid conditions, thus resulting in dry and dehydrated skin.

 The rest are all touted as key ingredients.
 Squalane (another NMF), allantoin, green tea extract, ceramide 3, feverfew, colloidal oatmeal (great for eczema sufferers), eucalyptus, and licorice root.
 They list the plant extracts as their “FAB antioxidant booster,” but I wonder how beneficial they are, given that they’re so low on the list.